fraVlaca/HyperPay/docs/README.md

 - **Unified Routing**: Automatically selects and lets you interact with the optimal path between Hyperlane Warp Routes 2.0 and LayerZero OFT
 - **Fast Intent Path**: Declare an intent; solvers fulfill it on-chain.
 Approve-then-call is handled under the hood for a single-confirm flow that settles in seconds—an almost-instant transfer experience
-- **Modular Architecture**: Built on composable packages that can be mixed and matched for specific needs without vendor lock-in
+- **Composable Infrastructure**: Each component can be deployed independently to bring messaging, bridging, or intent capabilities to any new chain
+- **Modular by Design**: Mix and match components without vendor lock-in - use just the messaging layer, add HWR routes, or deploy the full intent stack
 - **ERC-7683 Compliance**: Follows the Open Intents Framework standard for cross-chain intent execution and settlement

 ## System Architecture